Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

         Example output:

         ```text
-        encryption configuration updated
+        ncn-m001 configuration updated ensure all control plane nodes run this same command
         ```

         At this point, encryption of `etcd` secrets will be back to default.

 ## Encryption status

-Encryption status is recorded in a Kubernetes secret `cray-k8s-encryption` via annotations.
+Encryption status is obtained through the `--status` switch of the `encryption.sh` command.

-* (`ncn-mw#`) The following command reports the encryption status.
+* (`ncn-m#`) The following command reports the encryption status.

     ```bash
-    kubectl get secret cray-k8s-encryption -o json -n kube-system | jq ".metadata.annotations | {changed, current, goal}"
+    /usr/share/doc/csm/scripts/operations/kubernetes/encryption.sh --status
     ```

-    The command output will show the last time any change was performed, the goal encryption name, and the current encryption name.
+    The return code of this command determines if encryption is applied or not.
+A non zero status simply indicates that a new cipher is to be applied.

 * Example output on a new or upgraded installation with the default of no encryption.

-    ```json
-    {
-      "changed": "1970-01-01 12:00:00+0000",
-      "current": "identity",
-      "goal": "identity"
-    }
+Note a return code of 0 indicates encryption is consistent across all nodes.

+    ```text
+    k8s encryption status
+    changed: 1970-01-01 00:00:00+0000
+    ncn-m001: identity
+    ncn-m002: identity
+    ncn-m003: identity
+    current: identity
+    goal: identity
+    etcd: identity
     ```

     The string `identity` indicates that the identity encryption provider is in use.
-This provider performs no encryption.
+This provider performs no encryption and is the default.

 * Example command output when enabling encryption but secrets are not yet rewritten.

-    ```json
-    {
-      "changed": "1970-01-01 12:00:00+0000",
-      "current": "identity",
-      "goal": "aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907"
-    }
+Note the return code for status is non zero in this case.

+    ```text
+    k8s encryption status
+    changed: 1970-01-01 00:10:00+0000
+    ncn-m001: aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907 identity
+    ncn-m002: aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907 identity
+    ncn-m003: aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907 identity
+    current: identity
+    goal: aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907
+    etcd: identity
     ```

     The goal is an `aescbc` cipher.
 The `goal` string corresponds to the name in the `/etc/cray/kubernetes/encryption/current.yaml` file on all control plane nodes after the `encryption.sh` script has been run.
 Only a goal that all control plane nodes agree on will be reported.
+The `etcd` string corresponds to the encryption names found in the etcd database itself.

 * Example command output after secrets are rewritten.

-    ```json
-    {
-      "changed": "1970-01-01 12:00:00+0000",
-      "current": "aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907",
-      "goal": "aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907"
-    }
+Note a return code of 0 indicates encryption is consistent across all nodes.

+    ```text
+    k8s encryption status
+    changed: 1970-01-01 00:20:00+0000
+    ncn-m001: aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907 identity
+    ncn-m002: aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907 identity
+    ncn-m003: aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907 identity
+    current: aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907
+    goal: aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907
+    etcd: aescbc-46d5bd8c2001d07ded05687fe51b517033dc609e69fe4dddaa6e05656cf6e907
     ```

     The output shows that the `current` key and `goal` keys are in agreement.
 This indicates that all secret data in `etcd` is now encrypted with this key provider's name.
+This indicates that all secret data in etcd is now encrypted with this key provider's name.

 ## Forcing encryption

-If necessary, a forced rewrite of secret data can be done by overwriting the annotation used by `cray-k8s-encryption`.
+If necessary, a forced rewrite of secret data can be performed.
+Generally unnecessary but can be used to reduce the time for nodes to synchronize status.

-* (`ncn-mw#`) Force a rewrite of existing data:
+* (`ncn-m#`) Force a rewrite of existing data:

     ```bash
-    kubectl annotate secret --namespace kube-system cray-k8s-encryption current=rewrite --overwrite
+    /usr/share/doc/csm/scripts/operations/kubernetes/encryption.sh --restart
     ```

-    This command gives no output on success.
+* Example output:

+    ```text
+    secret/cray-k8s-encryption annotated
+    daemonset.apps/cray-k8s-encryption restarted
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 0 out of 3 new pods have been updated...
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 0 out of 3 new pods have been updated...
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 0 out of 3 new pods have been updated...
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 1 out of 3 new pods have been updated...
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 1 out of 3 new pods have been updated...
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 1 out of 3 new pods have been updated...
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 2 out of 3 new pods have been updated...
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 2 out of 3 new pods have been updated...
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 2 out of 3 new pods have been updated...
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 2 out of 3 new pods have been updated...
+    Waiting for daemon set "cray-k8s-encryption" rollout to finish: 2 of 3 updated pods are available...
+    daemon set "cray-k8s-encryption" successfully rolled out
+    ```